Questions Addressed in This Debate

 Assuming the four clarifications and assumptions detailed above are acceptable, what are the main comfort-related arguments?
 First, consider the comfort of sleeping attire.
 Sleeping in one's close-fitting long underwear and insulated clothing (the usual arrangement for the lightweight packer) isn't as comfortable as sleeping in loose-fitting trail pajamas, but if one is tired from a full day on the trail, does it make any practical difference?
 Besides, most long underwear made for outdoor recreation these days is quite comfortable.
 Not only does it transport sweat moisture away from the skin, but it also feels quite soft next to the skin.

-second comfort-related argument could be made that extra clothing can get twisted during the night and feel tight.
+A second comfort-related argument could be made that extra clothing can get twisted during the night and feel tight.
 But the reality is that the main piece of extra clothing used to sleep in is an insulated jacket or parka that will not get twisted if worn normally (i.e., zipped up with arms in the sleeves).
 If the extra clothing item is a hooded parka, the hood will move with the sleeper.

 Two additional comfort-related arguments can be made in favor of the wear-extra-clothes-to-bed position: (1) the point Jardine made above about arising already warmly dressed in the middle of the night to pee or upon getting up for good on a cold morning; (2) the additional comfort on the trail of carrying a lighter sleeping bag in a smaller pack.
 Granted, the weight these last two arguments have would depend a lot on the specific conditions at the time (e.g., how cold the nighttime temperatures are and the number of miles traveled), but they are needed to provide a more complete perspective on the issue of comfort.

 An argument favoring the “anti-extra-clothes-to-bed” person is that they would have the advantage in being able to wear their extra clothes to bed if a totally unexpected low nighttime temperature actually occurred.
-In this scenario, the lightweight bag person would not only wear ALL of their clothes (including wind and rain shells), but also resort to many of the enhancements related in the article “A Good Night’s Sleep In The Backcountry.
+In this scenario, the lightweight bag person would not only wear ALL of their clothes (including wind and rain shells), but also resort to many of the enhancements related in the article “A Good Night’s Sleep In The Backcountry.”

 A final comfort-related argument focuses on the essence of backcountry sleeping comfort.
 Consider that there are probably only two real comfort criteria: (1) having enough padding underneath to avoid feeling the hard ground; (2) maintaining proper body temperature (i.e., warm = comfort; chilled = discomfort; too warm = discomfort).
 The first criterion raises issues not dealt with in this article: sleeping pads and selection of camp sites.
 The second criterion for backcountry comfort obviously isn’t biased about the cause of the proper body temperature.
 The cause (e.g., hot water bottle, extra warm sleeping bag, wearing one's extra clothes, eating high-calorie food before bed, high metabolism levels) shouldn’t make much difference as long as one is sleeping warmly.